 The first part of the event will be for general socializing and ordering refreshments.
 After which, there will be some announcements, and then we will start the conversation at approximately 4:30.

-There is no fee for admission but donations to cover the guest speakers’ meal and beverages, as well as group expenses, are welcome.
+There is no cost to attend but donations to cover the guest speaker’s meal and beverages, as well as general group expenses, are appreciated.

 On Sunday, February 16th, the University of Michigan Museum of Natural History will be opening up its new exhibit “Snake vs. Dinosaur: Caught in the Act” featuring a depiction of a large prehistoric snake caught in the act of preying on a baby dinosaur hatchling.
 A touchable cast of the fossil slab will reveal the evidence that scientists studied to interpret the event.
 The snake’s skull and vertebrae are visible, along with two spherical unhatched eggs.